top of page

 Brown Rice

-Carbs are necessary to mind cooked rolls are this is pretty much why this is here.
-Manufacturers know that consumers believe brown rice is healthier so they'll use it to try and make something look like a health food when in fact brown rice is not a species-appropriate ingredient and there are concerns with arsenic if fed on a regular basis.
+Carbs are necessary to bind cooked rolls and this is likely why this is included here.
+Manufacturers know that consumers believe brown rice is healthier so they'll use it to try and make something look like a health food when in fact brown rice is not a species-appropriate ingredient and there are concerns with arsenic if fed on a regular basis (see study here).

 Whole Egg